-For the topping, melt the chocolate in a bowl set over a saucepan of simmering water (do not let the base of the bowl touch the water).
+For the ganache, melt the chocolate and butter in a large heatproof bowl over a saucepan of simmering water (do not allow the bottom of the bowl to touch the water).
 Stir in the icing sugar and double cream.
 Set aside.